back to Blog

 How Much Distance Should Be Between My Septic Tank and Well?

-According to recommendations by the United States Environmental Protection Agency, as well as the Department of Housing and Urban Development, a septic tank should be at least 50 feet away from a well that’s used for drinking water.
 This is also a requirement for a loan backed by the Federal Housing Authority, or FHA, though exceptions can be granted in some instances.
-The Code of Maryland Regulations requires specific distances for the distance between septic components and wells, and we outline these in the section below.
+The Code of Maryland Regulations requires specific distances for the distance between septic components and wells, and we outline these here.

 How Far Does My Septic Tank Have To Be From My Well?

 The minimum distance required between septic tanks and well water is 50 feet.
 Local authorities may require larger distances than recommended by the EPA, due to local codes or soil conditions.
 In other cases, property restrictions or elevation changes may allow components to be closer together.
-In the State of Maryland, the minimum distance required between wells and septic tanks are:

-• (d) 100 feet from identifiable sources of contamination and designated subsurface sewage disposal areas if the proposed well will utilize an unconfined aquifer as a water supply source;
+• “(d) 100 feet from identifiable sources of contamination and designated subsurface sewage disposal areas if the proposed well will utilize an unconfined aquifer as a water supply source;

 • (e) 50 feet from identifiable sources of contamination and designated subsurface sewage disposal areas if the proposed well will utilize a confined aquifer as a water supply source; and

-• (f) Except as provided in §B(3) of this regulation, 50 feet from any sewage gravity or force main.
+• (f) Except as provided in §B(3) of this regulation, 50 feet from any sewage gravity or force main.”

 Source: Maryland Department of the Environment, Regulation of Water Supply, Sewage Disposal, and Solid Waste, Chapter 04: Well Construction